ropensci-archive/roweb2/content/technotes/2020-04-30-code-highlighting/index.md

 For instance, comments could be lighter or darker than code, but it is crucial to pay attention to the contrast between comments and code background!
 Like [Max Chadwick](https://maxchadwick.xyz/blog/syntax-highlighting-and-color-contrast-accessibility), we darkened colors of a default Chroma style, [friendly](https://xyproto.github.io/splash/docs/longer/friendly.html), until it passed on [an online tool](https://color.a11y.com/).
 Interestingly, this online tool can only work with a stylesheet: for a website with colors written in-line (Hugo default of `pygmentsUseClasses=false`), it won't pick up color contrast problems.
-We chose friendly as a basis because its background can stand out a bit against white, without being a dark theme, which might be bad on a mobile device in direct sunglight.
+We chose friendly as a basis because its background can stand out a bit against white, without being a dark theme, which might be bad on a mobile device in direct sunglight.[^pygments]
 Comments are moreover in italic which helps distinguish them from other code parts.